 The Island Chocolate Company Building remains a landmark on Main Street in Victoria and continues to fulfill a commercial purpose.

-Source: Culture and Heritage Division, PEI Department of Community and Cultural Affairs, Charlottetown, PE C1A 7N8
+Source: Heritage Places Records, PEI Department of Education, Early Learning and Culture, Charlottetown, PE C1A 7N8

 File #: 4310-20/V1